-As with blogs and news sites, where the content of a vlog wholly concerns affiliated products (usually linked in the description) and is entirely ‘directly connected’ to the supply of those products, the commercial nature of the content should be made clear prior to consumer engagement to satisfy rule 2.1 (Procter & Gamble (Health & Beauty Care) Ltd t/a Beauty Recommended, 27 May 2015; Mondelez UK Ltd, 26 November 2014).
-For instance, if not otherwise clear from the context, the title of the vlog could contain an identifier such as ‘Ad’ so that it is clear to consumers before they click through to the content, as well as to those watching the content.
+As with blogs and news sites, where the content of a vlog wholly concerns affiliate linked products (usually linked in the description) and is entirely ‘directly connected’ to the supply of those products, the commercial nature of the content should be made clear prior to consumer engagement (Procter & Gamble (Health & Beauty Care) Ltd t/a Beauty Recommended, 27 May 2015; Mondelez UK Ltd, 26 November 2014).
+For instance, if not otherwise clear from the context, the title and/or thumbnail of the vlog could contain an identifier such as ‘Ad’ so that it is clear to consumers before they click through to the content, as well as to those watching the content.

 In addition, although not a requirement of the Code, vloggers may choose to explain the nature of the relationship between themselves and the company by stating in the description of the video, or verbally, that they receive a small share of sales through the inclusion of links, promotional codes etc.

 In all cases, affiliate marketers should take care to ensure that the content is obviously identifiable to all consumers who encounter the material and bear in mind any limitations and technical ‘quirks’ on the platform they are using (e.g. any limits on what is visible, and when, in different contexts such as in-app and on mobile).

 Social media posts

-If all of the links within a single post are affiliate links and the post appears on social media where there is no character limit, for example on Facebook, it is likely that the post will need to include an identifier at the beginning, for example “Ad”.
+If all the products within a single post are affiliate linked and the post appears on social media where there is no character limit, for example on Facebook, it is likely that the post will need to include an identifier at the beginning, for example “Ad”.
 In addition, although not a requirement, affiliate marketers may choose to state within the post that they receive a small share of sales through the link(s).

-In contexts were only an image is initially visible, for example on Instagram, it is likely that an identifier like “Ad” should be included on the image itself so that the nature of the content is clear before consumers engage with the post by clicking on the image.
 A post on @aliyahmariabee’s Instagram, featuring an image of Aliyah holding a pot of Coco Shine teeth whitener and the caption “Morning y’all so recently I’ve been using this teeth whitener and I’m very happy with my results.
 It’s super affordable make sure you guys go check out @cocoshineau (DISCOUNT CODE: ALIYAH40 for 40% off)”, was judged to be in breach of the Code.
 It was understood that Aliyah would receive a commission for every sale where her discount code was used.
 While the post differed in some respects from her usual posts and contained some elements that indicated there might be a commercial relationship between, the ASA considered that the content and context of the post did not make clear that it was advertising, as opposed to, for example, genuinely independent editorial content or sponsored editorial content (Coco Shine, 27 June 2018).
 In 2020 the ASA ruled that an Instagram Story containing the standalone label "*affiliate" was not sufficient for the Story to be recognisable as an ad (Asos.com Ltd, 22 April 2020).
 The ASA considered it insufficient not only because it was partially obscured by the "swipe up" button, but also because the term "affiliate" itself was not widely understood by consumers, as the ASA's labelling research had demonstrated.
 The ASA has also ruled that the label “a d/affiliate” was not sufficient due to the way in which “ad” had been presented (with a space between the letters) and that the label “#collab” wasn’t sufficiently clear (J Choo Ltd in assoc. /w Victoria Magrath, 30 November 2022; Charlotte Tilbury Beauty Ltd, 13 October 2021.)

-If only some of the links in a post are affiliate links and/or not all of the content is ‘directly connected’ to the supply of those products, it needs to be obvious which links and associated content are advertising.
+If only some of the products in a post are affiliate linked and/or not all the content is ‘directly connected’ to the supply of those products, it needs to be obvious which links and associated content are advertising.
 This can be done in any number of ways including, for example, marking the relevant links with something like ‘Ad’.
 Or, depending on the length of the post, stating clearly at the beginning that asterisks or other equivalent identifiers relate to ‘advertising’, and/or that they indicate that the author receives a small share of sales through the related link(s), would also be acceptable.
 A disclaimer of this nature at the bottom of such a post is unlikely to be sufficient because there is the potential that the links and any ‘directly connected’ claims would not be considered obviously identifiable as advertising at the time they are encountered by the reader.
 Similarly, a generic and ambiguous disclaimer which indicates that the author ‘may’ receive a commission is unlikely to be acceptable, particularly where the specific affiliate content has not been highlighted.

 In all cases, affiliate marketers need to take care to ensure that the content is obviously identifiable to all consumers who encounter the material and should bear in mind any limitations and technical ‘quirks’ on the platform (e.g. any limits on how much is visible and the fact that some social media sites cut off text placed after hashtags or other non-alphanumeric characters).

 If not otherwise clear from the overall context and presentation, promotional offers on ‘voucher’, ‘free goods’, and ‘deals’ websites which include affiliate links should be obviously identifiable as advertising (Pepper Deals Ltd t/a HotUKDeals, 18 March 2020).

 If only some of the promotional offers presented include affiliate links, it needs to be obvious which offers and links are advertising.
-Affiliate marketers are free to highlight this content however they wish provided that it is obvious and could include placing a label, for example ‘Ad’, in or around the title of the relevant offers (Pepper Deals Ltd t/a HotUKDeals, 18 March 2020).
+Affiliate marketers are free to highlight this content however they wish provided it is obvious and could include placing a label, for example ‘Ad’, in or around the title of the relevant offers (Pepper Deals Ltd t/a HotUKDeals, 18 March 2020).

 Take care with the content